Miqueas/GTK-Examples/README.md

 ## About this repository

 I decided to merge all my repos with GTK examples here because I feel that having different repos for the same purpose and with (basically) the same code is a mess, so I prefer to have all these examples in one place.

+## About some examples

+Note that GTK 3 and 4 are considerably different, which means that I'll try to have the same examples for both versions, but not all of them will be present in both versions.
+That said, here's a list of notes about some of the examples:

+  - GtkDialog: GTK 3 only, this class was deprecated in GTK 4.10
+  - GtkAssistant: in GTK 3 you can set a subtitle in the header bar, but not in GTK 4 because there's no subtitle property in GtkHeaderBar.